 Local Laws

 Laws around workplace drug testing vary significantly between states and countries.
 Many places restrict random or suspicion-less testing.
 Some prohibit testing for cannabis.
-Employers should consult local labor laws before implementing any drug testing program.
+Employers should consult local labour laws before implementing any drug testing program.
 Unionised workplaces in particular may require negotiating testing policies as part of the collective bargaining process.

 Societal Impact